bigtreetech/docs/docs/KNOMI.md

 <img src=img/KNOMI/KNOMI_Tip8.png width="600" />

-11、After the compilation is completed, connect knomi to the computer through TYPE-C, click on download, and once the download is completed, power on knomi again.
+11、After the compilation is completed, connect KNOMI to the computer through using the USB Type C connector.
+Click on download, and once the download is completed, power on KNOMI again.

 <img src=img/KNOMI/KNOMI_Tip9.png width="600" />